HOW TO BUY A BUSINESS

 At Raincatcher, we maintain utilize our vast global office network to develop our business database.
-If you are looking to buy a small- to mid-sized business, or for a strategic acquisition, we invite you search our business listings and connect with our team of experts at 1-855-724-6228 or [email protected].
+If you are looking to buy a small- to mid-sized business, or for a strategic acquisition, we invite you to search our business listings and connect with our team of experts at 1-855-724-6228 or firstname.lastname@example.org.

 What makes a great business?

-That is the most important questions, isn’t it?
+That is the most important question, isn’t it?
 After all, it’s a relative term… and it’s different for everyone.

 It all depends on finding the right business that utilizes your strengths.

-Here at Raincatcher we do a large amount of “entrepreneurial testing” with many of our prospective buyers – and we test both conitive and cognitive function to find the best business match for you.
+Here at Raincatcher, we do a large amount of “entrepreneurial testing” with many of our prospective buyers – and we test both cognitive and cognitive function to find the best business match for you.